Getting To Wembley

 - Chiltern Customer Services: 08456 005 165.

 Wembley Stadium is approximately 740 metres to the Stadium.
-Exit the stadium via the lifts to street level.
+Exit the station via the lifts to street level.
 Turn right and access to the Stadium is possible via The White Horse Bridge.

 The following buses run from Wembley Central and Wembley Park station to the Stadium: - 83, 92 and 182.
-On major event days it is not advisable to get the bus from these stations because the traffic towards the Stadium is likely to be highly congested.
+On major event days it is not advisable to get the bus from these stations because the traffic towards the Stadium is likely to be highly congested and some roads may also be shut upon egress due to large numbers of people leaving the stadium.
 Please note, not all buses that travel to the Stadium are fully accessible.
 For more information visit TFL Accessible Buses or please call London Buses customer services on 0845 300 7000.

 There is clear signage at all three stations and on the motorways, public highways and pedestrian routes, to help direct visitors to the Stadium with large text and our distinctive arch logo.